 Review of THE BINGO PALACE by LOUISE ERDRICH

-This novels tells the story of a love triangle between Lipsha, Lyman, and Shawnee.
+This novel tells the story of a love triangle between Lipsha, Lyman, and Shawnee.
 While some characters overlap with ones we met in LOVE MEDICINE and who appear in a few of Erdrich’s other novels, this book can be read as a standalone without any difficulty.

 Lipsha has a bad reputation, but when he returns home he intends to show the love of life that he would be a good choice for her.
 Lyman, though, has already fathered a child with Lipsha’s beloved, and has an infuriating reputation for doing everything right.
 Shawnee is the object of both men’s affections, but not surprisingly she’s less interested in being someone’s prize and more in carving out her own life and identity for both herself and her son.